kmruiz/sonata/README.md

 Running the Tests
 -----------------

-Most Sonata tests are E2E, they get a source file, the compile to a javascript file, run a docker container with the generated javascript file, and check the output.
+Most Sonata tests are E2E:

+* Read a source file
+* Compile to a minified javascript file
+* Create a GraalVM context
+* Run the compiled script into the GraalVM context
+* Check the output.

 Tests are in the `io.sonata.lang.e2e` package.

-You only need Docker to run the test suite.

 Architecture
 ------------